Rituximab

 Rituximab, sold under the brand name Rituxan among others, is a monoclonal antibody medication used to treat certain autoimmune diseases and types of cancer.
-It is used for non-Hodgkin lymphoma, chronic lymphocytic leukemia (in non-geriatric patients), rheumatoid arthritis, granulomatosis with polyangiitis, idiopathic thrombocytopenic purpura, pemphigus vulgaris, myasthenia gravis and Epstein–Barr virus-positive mucocutaneous ulcers.
-It is given by slow injection into a vein.
-Biosimilars of Rituxan include Blitzima, Riabni, Ritemvia, Rituenza (F.K.A.
-Tuxella), Rixathon, Ruxience, and Truxima.
+It is used for non-Hodgkin lymphoma, chronic lymphocytic leukemia (in children and adults, but not recommended in elderly patients), rheumatoid arthritis, granulomatosis with polyangiitis, idiopathic thrombocytopenic purpura, pemphigus vulgaris, myasthenia gravis and Epstein–Barr virus-positive mucocutaneous ulcers.
+It is given by slow intravenous infusion (injected slowly through an IV line).

-Common side effects which often occur within two hours of the medication being given include rash, itchiness, low blood pressure, and shortness of breath.
-Infections are also common.
+The most common side effects with intravenous infusions are reactions related to the infusion (such as fever, chills and shivering) while most common serious side effects are infusion reactions, infections and heart-related problems.
+Similar side effects are seen when it is injected under the skin, with the exception of reactions around the injections site (pain, swelling and rash), which occur more frequently with the skin injections.

 Severe side effects include reactivation of hepatitis B in those previously infected, progressive multifocal leukoencephalopathy, toxic epidermal necrolysis, and death.
-It is unclear if use during pregnancy is safe for the developing fetus or newborn baby, but it is not proven harmful.
+It is unclear if use during pregnancy is safe for the developing fetus or newborn baby.

 Rituximab is a chimeric monoclonal antibody against the protein CD20, which is primarily found on the surface of immune system B cells.
 When it binds to this protein it triggers cell death.

 Rituximab was approved for medical use in 1997.
 It is on the World Health Organization's List of Essential Medicines.
-Rituximab is co-marketed by Biogen and Genentech in the U.S., by Hoffmann-La Roche in Canada and the European Union, Chugai Pharmaceuticals, Zenyaku Kogyo in Japan and AryoGen in Iran.
+Rituxan is co-marketed by Biogen and Genentech in the US, by Roche elsewhere except Japan, and co-marketed by Chugai Pharmaceuticals and Zenyaku Kogyo in Japan.

 Medical uses

-Rituximab is a chimeric monoclonal antibody targeted against CD20 which is a surface antigen present on B cells.
-Therefore, it acts by depleting normal as well as pathogenic B cells while sparing plasma cells and hematopoietic stem cells as they do not express the CD20 surface antigen.
+Rituximab is a chimeric monoclonal antibody targeted against CD20, a surface antigen present on B cells.
+It acts by depleting normal as well as pathogenic B cells while sparing plasma cells and hematopoietic stem cells, which do not express the CD20 surface antigen.

 In the United States, rituximab is indicated to treat: